qelery/Meal-Mojo/README.md

 A demo food ordering website built in <b>Angular 13</b>.<br> The <b>backend</b> API for this app was built in Spring Boot.
 Check out the [backend repository here](https://github.com/qelery/Meal-Mojo-Backend-API).

+Users are able to create an account, search for restaurants in their area, place orders, complete checkout, and view past orders.
+Uses NgRx to manage state, Jasmine for unit testing, and Cypress for e2e testing.

 ## Requirements
 * Node version ^12.20.2 || ^14.15.5 || ^16.10.0
 * Angular CLI 13+